MicrosoftLearning/IC-002T00-Microsoft-Cloud-for-Sustainability/Instructions/Labs/Lab_03_emission_calculations.md

     ![A screenshot of a computer Description automatically generated](./Images/Lab03/L03_image080.png)

-**Congratulations!** You have created and run Calculation profiles.
+Great job, by completing these steps you have helped Alex, the Emissions Analyst, run the newly created Calculation Profiles for the electricity purchased by Wide World Importers and miles driven by Wide World Importers fleet of electric vehicles.

+**Congratulations!** Alex and Amber, the Sustainability specialist, can now review the Wide World Importers' results produced from the emission calculations you performed to make better decisions regarding the company's carbon emissions.
+You did these calculations using factor libraries, emission factors, estimation factors and calculation profiles.
 Calculation profiles are the final step in calculating and recording your carbon emissions in Microsoft Cloud for Sustainability.
 From here you will be able to Report and Reduce your carbon emissions, which we will discuss in the next labs.
 It may take 30 minutes for your emissions to appear in the Reporting areas.